Calculation All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results

 Result Table

-Invoking this command switches the lower part of the Chromatogram window to the Results tab, displaying the Result Table in the left half and Calculation in the right half.
-When using a multi-detector chromatogram the Result Table is specific only to the active signal.
+Invoking this command switches the lower part of the Chromatogram window to the Results tab, displaying the Result Table in the left half and the Common for All Signals section in the right half (dedicated to Calculation).
+When working with a multi-signal chromatogram, the Result Table contains only the active signal results.

 Note: